 Each year around Christmas my father-in-law takes us all to Northpark Center in Dallas to see the The Trains at Northpark!
 The Trains at Northpark, which began in 1987, features the largest collection of miniature trains in Texas, and the tracks rolls around miniature locations such as Garden of the Gods, cities and mountains!
 We all enjoy the scavenger hunt that has you searching through the display for the likes of recognizable characters.
 The Trains at Northpark benefits Ronald McDonald House Charities, which provides for families a place to stay and meals while they are caring for a sick child far from home in a hospital.
 The kids still love the trains, as do I, but I also love Northpark Center, especially at Christmas!

-The exhibit is open from November 14th – January 3rd.
+The exhibit is open for the 2022 Season from November 12th – January 6th.

 Know Before You Go

 To really LOVE and enjoy the Trains, you need to go when it’s least busy, so you can see and appreciate all the detail!
 Early in the season is best.
 Weekdays are better than weekends.
 Afternoons are better than mornings and evenings are better than afternoons.

 We’ve never spent less than 45 minutes, and my youngest, who loves trains, would stay all day.
 I’d expect the average visit to be about a half hour.

 Restrooms are in the mall, so make a potty stop before going, although they will let you back inside.

 Food and drinks are not allowed inside the exhibit.